What is UNET?

-UNET is an architecture developed by Olaf Ronneberger et al. for Biomedical Image Segmentation in 2015 at the University of Freiburg, Germany.
-It is one of the most popularly used approaches in any semantic segmentation task today.
+UNET is an architecture developed by Olaf Ronneberger and his team at the University of Freiburg in 2015 for biomedical image segmentation.
+It is a highly popular approach for semantic segmentation tasks.
 It is a fully convolutional neural network that is designed to learn from fewer training samples.
-It is an improvement over the existing FCN – “Fully convolutional networks for semantic segmentation” developed by Jonathan Long et al. in (2014).
+This architecture is an improvement over the existing FCN (Fully convolutional networks for semantic segmentation) developed by Jonathan Long and his team in 2014.

 Related articles on UNET